 September 16 | James 3:1-12 | A Merciless Tongue

 Our words are used to cut people down and drown people out.
 Our tongues are like tameless beasts used to both praise the Lord and curse our neighbor.
 This ought not to be so.
 For us to live with mercy, we must learn to control the parts of us that seek mercilessness.

 September 23 | James 3:13-4:3 | A Gentle Mercy

 The true sages of our day live out of a wisdom that is from “above."
 Wisdom from “below” is bitter, envious, boastful, and full of false truths.
 Wisdom from above is gentle, peaceable, and bears no trace of partiality.
 To live with wisdom, we must learn of mercy that is gentle.

 “If anyone among you wanders from the truth and is bought back by another,” . . . they will be saved together.
-In other words . . . our lives are intricately connected and woven together, so much that when we are suffering, we can call on our neighbor for help, and when we are thriving, we can worship together.
-These shared moments are God’s triumphant mercies for us.
+In other words . . . our lives are intricately connected and woven together, so much that when we are suffering, we can call on both God and our neighbors for help, and we can do it in prayer.